nvnenasheva/metagenome_analysis/README.md

 ## slurm_braker.sh
 It is the way to run BRAKER pipeline using all sequences that were pulled together (for each each parameter set) on the previous step.
+Variable SPECIES has parameter sets from the prepare_contigs.py output.

 * These three scripts could be used together:
 ```